These are the best video editing laptops in 2022

 Best 17-inch laptop for video editing: Dell XPS 17

-The 17 inch display on this laptop is also excellent for productivity.
+The 17-inch display on this laptop is also excellent for productivity.
 It comes in the 16:10 aspect ratio, giving you more vertical space to work with.
-Those extra specs can give you more room for reading or for managing the timeline on a video project.
-And if you’re editing video, the 4K panel option can also help with that.
+That extra space can give you more room for reading or for managing the timeline on a video project.
+And if you’re editing video, the 4K+ (3840 x 2400) panel option can also help with that.
 This panel covers 100% of the Adobe RGB color space and 94% of DCI-P3, making it great for content consumption and creation alike.
 Plus, the increased pixel density means everything will look sharper and UI elements can become smaller, freeing up screen real estate.

 Despite its larger size, the Dell XPS 17 is very similar on the inside compared to its smaller sibling.
+However, you do miss out on the arctic white interior, as the XPS 17 only comes with black carbon fiber.
 The keyboard is flanked by large speaker grills that hide the four stereo speakers giving you a great audio experience.
 Below that, a very large trackpad makes this a fantastic laptop to work on, even without a traditional mouse.

 Ports are somewhat limiting here though, with the Dell XPS 17 relying almost exclusively on Thunderbolt.
 Four Thunderbolt 4 ports, two on each side, handle all the peripherals you may want to connect, including displays and external storage.
 A USB Type-C to Type-A and HDMI adapter is included in the box if you need those connections.
 Aside from that, the laptop only has an SD card reader and a 3.5mm headphone jack.